 Recommended Settings for Ad Placements

-AOL recommends the following settings for each type of ad placement to maximize your revenue.
+Use these recommended settings for each type of ad placement to maximize your revenue.
 Each placement can have its own set of ad sources, business rules and reports.

 - Interstitial placements allow both Video and static ad units, but can be configured to accept Video ad units only.

 Interstitial ad units tend to have better user engagement (higher CTRs) than banner ads, and typically deliver higher eCPMs.

 Native is an inline ad format designed to seamlessly integrate and perform within mobile app experiences.
 The look and feel of the ad unit is controlled by the publisher, and typically is seamlessly integrated with an application to preserve the user experience.

 The Oath Ad Platforms SSP supports accessing and mediating native demand through our Marketplace, our direct ad network demand, and by integrating with third-parties partners (such as Facebook Ad Network or OpenX).